nim-works/nimskull/doc/manual.rst

 Templates
 =========

-A template is a simple form of a macro: It is a simple substitution mechanism that operates on Nim's abstract syntax trees.
-It is processed in the semantic pass of the compiler.
+A template is a form of metaprogramming: a template call evaluates to a
+|Nimskull| abstract syntax tree that is substituted in place of the call.
+The
+evaluation and substitution is done during semantic pass of the compiler.

 The syntax to *invoke* a template is the same as calling a procedure.